 The Authority consists of nine members appointed by the Governor of the Commonwealth, three of whom are to be appointive members of the BHE.
 Pursuant to the Act, each member continues in office for a term expiring on June thirtieth in the sixth calendar year after the calendar year in which the term of office of such member began, except that a person appointed to fill a vacancy in any such membership shall serve only for the unexpired term.
-Presently, the term of one member has expired.
 Members serve until a successor is appointed and qualified.
 The members of the Authority are sometimes referred to as the Authority's board.
 The Authority annually elects a chairman and vice-chairman from its members and also elects a secretary-treasurer and may elect an assistant secretary-treasurer, neither of whom need be a member.
-There are currently two vacancies.
+There are currently four vacancies.
 The present members of the Authority are listed below.